Community Artist in the Parks Program

 The program gives visitors from across the globe an opportunity to see first-hand the results of artistic inspiration from wild nature.
 It provides local artists an ability to teach and demonstrate their medium and passion for creative expression.

-Meet Charlotte Quigley, the 2025 Community Artist in the Parks
+Meet Chrissy Noel Kinslow, the 2026 Community Artist in the Parks

-Quigley will create original work within the parks for a minimum of 24 hours per month, April through October, and share her inspiration and creative process with visitors.
-Her works will be sold in the Canyonlands Natural History Association bookstores at Arches and Canyonlands national parks during her tenure.
+As the Community Artist for 2026, Kinslow will create original work within the parks for a minimum of 24 hours per month, April through October, and share her inspiration and creative process with visitors.
+Her work will be sold in Canyonlands Natural History Association stores and online during her tenure.